jyutzler/Bridge-Systems/system.md

    * 2♠ = a hand that would open a weak two-bid in spades.
    * 3♣ = a hand that would open 3♣.

+The one exception is over 1♣ where an overcall of 1♦ does little to obstruct the opponents.
+(1♣)
+   * 1♦ = a good 4, often lead-directing
+   * 2♦ = sound overcall (would bid over 1♠)

-A cuebid overcall when the opponents have bid two suits is natural in either suit.
+When the opponents have bid two suits, an overcall in either suit is natural.

 ### NT Overcalls
 #### Direct